 Skiing in Austria is amazing.
-Austria was the birthplace of ski school, the first modern chairlifts, and features some of the best skiing in the Alps.
+Austria was the birthplace of ski school, host of

+the first modern chairlifts – home of Doppelmayr, and much of the best skiing in

-tree line bowls, chutes and wide open off piste terrain.
+high elevation, above tree line bowls, chutes and wide open off-piste terrain.

 What’s most impressive about Austria is that they spare no expense in the

 design, location and engineering of their ski lifts and routes.
 No peak is

 un-skiable and no lift is too steep or expensive to reach the best ski terrain.

 Beautiful glass lined gondolas and cable cars are more the standard than the